guillemontecinos/itp-residency-2020-2021/three-js/tutorials/02-matrices-and-interaction/matrices-and-interaction.md

 }
 ```

 Each time we need to update the cube's transform we must create a new `Transformation` matrix.
-This matrix will be used to store –or summarize– the two transformations we are going to apply to the body –*rotation* and *translation*– before applying them to the body itself.
-This means, we create an `Identity` matrix (analogue to what the number `1` represents in `n = 1` dimensions but in `n = 4` dimension), and we apply the rotation and translation to that matrix before applying them to the cube's matrix.
+This matrix will be used to contain the two transformations –*rotation* and *translation*– before applying them to the body itself.
+This means, we create an `Identity` matrix (analogue to what the number `1` represents in `n = 1` dimensions but in `n = 4` dimensions) and apply the rotation and translation transforms to that matrix before applying them to the cube's matrix.

 ```js
 function updateCubeTransform() {